Netlify continuous deployment#

 This will start the deployment on every successful revision on the master branch.
 For more details regarding promotions, consult the reference documentation.

-Manage Netlify credentials#
+Managing Netlify credentials#

 To obtain your Netlify credentials:

-Install the netlify command line interface:
+Install the netlify command line interface with the following command:

 bash $ npm install netlify-cli -g

-Log in to your Netlify account:
+Log in to your Netlify account, as shown below:

 bash $ netlify login